PolymeshAssociation/polymesh-documentation-site/sdk-docs_versioned_docs/version-24.7.x/README.md

 ## Polymesh version

-This release is compatible with Polymesh v6.0, v6.1, v6.2
+This release is compatible with Polymesh v6.2 and v6.3,

 <!--- End of section --->